AlexandreBrely/Monster-Maker/docs/JURY_PRESENTATION.md

-# Monster Maker - Collections System - Jury Presentation
+# Monster Maker – Jury Presentation (Consolidated)

+This document consolidates the overall technical presentation and the collections-focused presentation into a single reference.
+It covers architecture, key features, collections phase, boss card work, and recent improvements to editing, layout, and exports.

 ## Project Overview